Prigioniero0/JACHA/README.md

 File Crypto: Encrypt any file or zipped folder with a strong encryption and decrypt

 Local Server: Start a local server on a given port and path.

+SSH Tool: Client and Server SSH tool

+HTTPS Connector: Client and Server HTTPS Connector

+Steganography: Steghide for windows

+Website scanner: Nikto and basic scanners, to detect CMS, robots.txt and more

 More feature will be added in future releases.